 3. Cottonwood and Clarkdale.
 These towns are literally minutes from Sedona, with fun, old fashioned main streets to roam, delicious diners and restaurants, wineries and more.
 Clarkdale is home to Tuzigoot National Monument that preserves the remnants of the Sinagua.

-4. The biking paths and hiking trails in Sedona are what it is all about with over 30 trails in the area; from easy to difficult, along water, with elevation change, canyon and mountain trails for both hiking and biking.
+4. The biking paths and hiking trails in Sedona are what it is all about with over 30 trails in the area; from easy to extreme, along water, with elevation changes, canyon and mountain trails for both hiking and biking.
 Hiking in Sedona is the same terrain as the Grand Canyon but is more horizontal rather than vertical, and there is a trail for everyone from a challenging elevated hike to a nice walk.
-At El Portal we can make bike rental arrangements for your trip, and assist with mountain biking regulations.
+At El Portal we can make bike rental arrangements for you, and assist with mountain biking regulations.
 Highly recommended for Sedona tourism.

 6. Painted Desert, Petrified Forest, these are two areas of Northern Arizona not to be missed.
 The Painted Desert is barren, but filled with color.
 The Petrified Forest is a National Park, and features one of the world’s largest and most colorful concentrations of petrified wood.
 The park is also home to the Agate House, a Native American building of petrified wood reconstructed during the 1930s.